-- Open purge cap (CLV) on cylinder upper plate and purge cap on cylinder endplate B-side. - Fill in by filler hole until cooling liquid flows by purge cap on cylinder endplate B-side. - Stop fill in. - Close the purge cap on cylinder endplate B-side. - Fill in again by filler hole until cooling liquid flows by purge cap of cylinder upper plate. - Close the purge cap of cylinder upper plate. - Stop fill in. - Screw on the cooling liquid filler cap again. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off. - Start the vacuum pump - If the intake line is equipped with a shut-off device: - Close the shut-off device. - If the intake line is not equipped with a shut-off device: - Place a rubber plate on the intake flange. - Let the vacuum pump run for a few minutes - Stop the vacuum pump and wait a few minutes. - Unscrew purge cap on cylinder upper plate.
+- Unscrew the filler cap (CLF) for the cooling liquid. - Open purge cap (CLV) on cylinder upper plate and purge cap on cylinder endplate B-side. - Fill in by filler hole until cooling liquid flows by purge cap on cylinder endplate B-side. - Stop fill in. - Close the purge cap on cylinder endplate B-side. - Fill in again by filler hole until cooling liquid flows by purge cap of cylinder upper plate. - Close the purge cap of cylinder upper plate. - Open the plug on cylinder upper plate. - Fill in cooling liquid by filler hole until the cooling liquid flows of the plug on cylinder upper plate. - Stop the filling. - Close the cooling liquid filler plug (CLF) on the expansion vessel. - Fit the plug on cylinder upper plate. - Make sure that the seal rings of the cooling liquid filler plug (CLF) and cooling liquid drain plug (CLD) are not damaged, replace plugs if necessary. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off. - Start the vacuum pump - If the intake line is equipped with a shut-off device:

-- Control that cooling liquid level is just under cylinder upper plate. - In case cooling liquid level is below required level: - Fill in more cooling liquid. - If the intake line is equipped with a shut-off device: - Open the shut-off device. - If the intake line is not equipped with a shut-off device: - Remove the rubber plate from the intake flange and connect the intake line to the intake flange.
+- Close the shut-off device. - If the intake line is not equipped with a shut-off device: - Place a rubber plate on the intake flange. - Let the vacuum pump run for a few minutes - Stop the vacuum pump and wait a few minutes. - Unscrew purge cap on cylinder upper plate. - Control that cooling liquid level is just under cylinder upper plate. - In case cooling liquid level is below required level: - Fill in more cooling liquid. - If the intake line is equipped with a shut-off device: - Open the shut-off device. - If the intake line is not equipped with a shut-off device: - Remove the rubber plate from the intake flange and connect the intake line to the intake flange.